DeltaDizzy/OptionalAtmosphere/README.md

 ***********************************************************
 SPECIAL THANKS TO:

-blowfish for helping with the coding side of things C-Ninja Man for a dummy plugin to start off with and much support and probably many more(if you want a mention, please tell DeltaDizzy)
+-blowfish for helping with the coding side of things

+-C-Ninja Man for a dummy plugin to start off with and much support

+-and probably many more(if you want a mention, please tell DeltaDizzy)

 The License is MIT